-Iowa State University’s Consortium for Cultivating Human and Naturally reGenerative Enterprises (C-CHANGE) is hosting its inaugural Conference on Agriculture, Technology and Innovation March 25-27, 2020, in Des Moines, Iowa.
+Iowa State University’s Consortium for Cultivating Human and Naturally reGenerative Enterprises (C-CHANGE) is hosting its inaugural Conference on Agriculture, Technology and Innovation virtually on October 19, 2020.
 Read the release at Iowa State’s Office of the Vice President for Research site or visit the conference web page for more information.

 Iowa’s water quality strategy is not working.
 Here’s what should be done instead.